-Heat exhaustion is a condition whose symptoms may include heavy sweating and a rapid pulse, a result of your body overheating.
-It's one of three heat-related syndromes, with heat cramps being the mildest and heatstroke being the most severe.
+Heat exhaustion is a condition that happens when your body overheats.
+Symptoms may include heavy sweating and a rapid pulse.
+Heat exhaustion is one of three heat-related illnesses, with heat cramps being the mildest and heatstroke being the most serious.

-Causes of heat exhaustion include exposure to high temperatures, particularly when combined with high humidity, and strenuous physical activity.
+Causes of heat illness include exposure to high temperatures, particularly when there is also high humidity, and strenuous physical activity.
 Without prompt treatment, heat exhaustion can lead to heatstroke, a life-threatening condition.
 Fortunately, heat exhaustion is preventable.

 Products & Services

-Signs and symptoms of heat exhaustion may develop suddenly or over time, especially with prolonged periods of exercise.
-Possible heat exhaustion signs and symptoms include:
+Symptoms of heat exhaustion may start suddenly or progress over time, especially with prolonged periods of exercise.
+Possible heat exhaustion symptoms include:

 When to see a doctor